matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Default VPCs have additional allow rules**

-- `default-allow-internal`: Allow in-bound connections between VM instances in the same network.
+- `default-allow-internal:` Allow in-bound connections between VM instances in the same network.
 - `default-allow-ssh`
-- `default-allow-rdp`: Remote desktop protocol.
+- `default-allow-rdp:` Remote desktop protocol.
 - `default-allow-icmp`
 - **All with the second lowest priority (65534).**
 - **These rules should be deleted or modified as needed.**

-**Some VPC network traffic is always blocked**
+**Some VPC network traffic always blocked**

 - There is some traffic that is always blocked.
 - Firewall rules cannot be used to un-block this traffic.